bencoullie/google-search-shortcutter/README.md

 ## Shweet - so how do I get it?

 It's not up on the chrome addon store just yet.
 Soon though!
+For now you can just clone this repo, compress it and drag-n-drop that compressed file into the Manage Extensions page in chrome.

 ---